 Use Change Analysis in Azure Monitor

 While standard monitoring solutions might alert you to a live site issue, outage, or component failure, they often don't explain the cause.
-For example, your site worked five minutes ago, and now it's broken.
+Let's say your site worked five minutes ago, and now it's broken.
 What changed in the last five minutes?

-We've designed Change Analysis to answer that question in Azure Monitor.
+Change Analysis is designed to answer that question in Azure Monitor.

 Building on the power of Azure Resource Graph, Change Analysis:

 - Provides insights into your Azure application changes.

 Change Analysis is currently only available in Public Azure Cloud.

 Change Analysis detects various types of changes, from the infrastructure layer through application deployment.
 Change Analysis is a subscription-level Azure resource provider that:

 - Provides data for various diagnostic tools to help users understand what changes caused issues.

 The following diagram illustrates the architecture of Change Analysis: